 - LLC operating agreement: Your operating agreement includes all member information, so if you’re adding or changing any member names, addresses, or ownership stakes, you’ll need to update your LLC operating agreement.
 (The amendment process is usually specified in the operating agreement itself.)

-- EIN filing: If your SMLLC already has an EIN, you’ll need to file Form 8832 to update your tax classification with the IRS to ensure your multi-member LLC is taxed as a partnership and not a disregarded entity.
+- EIN filing: If your SMLLC already has an EIN, you’ll need to file for a new EIN with the IRS because your LLC will now be taxed as a partnership.